 JOHN FOXX Europe After The Rain (1981)

 Foxx admitted he had been “reading too much JG Ballard” and had thawed considerably following ‘Metamatic’.
 Now exploring beautiful Italian gardens and taking on a more foppish appearance, his new mood was reflected in his music.
 Moving to a disused factory site in Shoreditch, Foxx set up ‘The Garden’ recording complex and the first song to emerge was the Linn Drum driven ‘Europe After The Rain’.
-Featuring acoustic guitar and piano, Foxx had now achieved his system of romance.

 Available on the JOHN FOXX album ‘The Garden’ via Edsel Records

 Before NOUVELLE VAGUE, French-Belgian combo ANTENA hit upon the idea of merging electronic forms with a samba cocktail style.
 Foxx produced their cover of ‘The Boy From Ipanema’, adding robotic textures via The Human Host.
 Much lighter that any of his own work, it was also quite sinister, making this a unqiue curio in the John Foxx portfolio.

 Available on the ANTENA album ‘Camino Del Sol’ via Les Disques du Crépuscule

 Foxx had envisioned ‘The Golden Section’ as “a roots check: Beatles, Church music, Psychedelia, The Shadows, The Floyd, The Velvets, Roy Orbison, Kraftwerk, and cheap pre-electro Europop”.
 Working with Zeus B Held, the album had a psychedelic electronic rock flavour, liberally seasoned with vocoder effects and samplers.
 With folk laden overtones, ‘Ghosts On Water’ was one of the album’s highlights.